 Penalty for non-compliance

-1. A person who contravenes the law that directs on appropriate naming of a ship commits an offense and shall be liable to a fine of $5,000.
+- A person who contravenes the law that directs on appropriate naming of a ship commits an offense and shall be liable to a fine of $5,000.

-2. An owner or demise charterer who contravenes the rules of ship names commits an offense and shall be liable to a fine of $5,000.
+- An owner or demise charterer who contravenes the rules of ship names commits an offense and shall be liable to a fine of $5,000.

-3. The Director may detain the ship that contravenes the above requirements.
+- Consequently, the Director may detain the ship that contravenes the above requirements.

 Summary

 No person having possession or control of a certificate of registry of a ship shall detain it because of a claim by an owner mortgagee, charterer, or any other person to any title.
-And he/she shall not fail without reasonable excuse, to deliver the certificate on request to the person entitled to the custody of it for the lawful navigation of the ship.
+Additionally, he/she shall not fail without reasonable excuse, to deliver the certificate on request to the person entitled to the custody of it for the lawful navigation of the ship.

 Yes, your need to purchase insurance for your ship from a third-party insurance agent.
 The amount is no less than HKD 5,000,000.
 For the ships carrying more than 12 passengers, your insurance will cost you approximately HK$ 10,000,000.